Online convex optimization for robust control of constrained dynamical systems

 \underline{\textit{Part III:}} Finally, Part III describes the mismatch between the predictions at time $t$ and the measured system state and input at time $t+\mu$.
 An upper bound for this part can be derived by exploiting stability of $A_K$ and the inequality constraint in~\eqref{algo:additional_input}.
 Then, we get $\text{Part III}\leq c_0^\mathrm{III}+c_\zeta^\mathrm{III}\sum_{t=1}^{T-\mu}\norm{\zeta_t-\zeta_{t-1}}+c_w^\mathrm{III}\sum_{t=1}^{T-\mu}\norm{\noise_t}$, where $c_0^\mathrm{III},c_\zeta^\mathrm{III},c_w^\mathrm{III}>0$.

 The desired result follows by combining these bounds. $\blacksquare$

 The upper bound in Theorem~\ref{thm} depends linearly on $\sum_{t=1}^T \norm{\zeta_t - \zeta_{t-1}}$, commonly termed path length in the literature \cite{Li2021a,Karapetyan2023}, which can be interpreted as a measure for the variation of the cost functions.
-In~\cite{Li2019}, it was shown for the nominal setting (i.e., without disturbances) that an upper bound that depends linearly on the path length is optimal.
-Additionally, as discussed above, such a bound implies asymptotic stability of the optimal steady state (if the cost function is constant) in a similar nominal setting \cite{Nonhoff2023a}.
+By adapting~\cite[Theorem~3]{Li2019}, it can be shown for the nominal setting (i.e., without disturbances) that an upper bound that depends linearly on the path length is optimal, i.e., the best achievable bound.
+Additionally, such a bound implies asymptotic stability of the optimal steady state (if the cost function is constant) in a similar nominal setting \cite{Nonhoff2023a}.
 Furthermore, the upper bound depends linearly on the magnitude of the disturbances $w_t$ and measurement noise $v_t$.
 Such a dependence has to be expected, because the optimal steady states, which serve as a benchmark in our definition of dynamic regret, are not affected by the disturbances.
 In contrast, these disturbances have the capability to drive the closed loop away from the optimal steady state, even if the cost function remains constant.